dscooper/NUCLEO-F031K6-BLINKY/README.md

 of the stack, variables that are assigned values, static constructors and anything that is expected to be initialized before **main()** is called.

-This project differs from the Fastbit Academy code in that a STM32F100RB microcontroller is used.
-The examples are developed on the STM32 Value Line Discovery board[^1].
+This project differs from the Fastbit Academy code in that a STM32F031K6 microcontroller is used here.
+The examples are developed on the STM32 Nucleo-32 development board[^1].
 That development board has the following features:

-- STM32F100RBT6B microcontroller with
+- STM32F031K6T6B microcontroller with
-  - 128 KB Flash memory
+  - 32 KB Flash memory
-  - 8 KB RAM in 64-pin LQFP
+  - 4 KB RAM in 64-pin LQFP
-  - ARM Cortex-M3 (ARMv7-M)
+  - ARM Cortex-M0 (ARMv6-M)
 - Memory Map
   - Flash:
-      0x08000000 - 0x0801FFFF  (32768 words = 131072 bytes)
+      0x08000000 - 0x08007FFF  (32768 bytes)
   - SRAM:
-      0x20000000 - 0x20002000  ( 2048 words =   8192 bytes)
+      0x20000000 - 0x20000FFF  (4096 bytes)

-Refer to the STM32F100xx Reference Manual (RM0041) for more information.
+Refer to the STM32F0x1 Reference Manual (RM0091) for more information.

 ### Interrupts and Exceptions

-There are 41 maskable interrupts on the SMR32F100RB.
-It is important to note that the reference manual lists all 60 in the chapter on interrupts but that is for the high density devices with flash memories between 256 and 512 Kbytes.
+There are 22 maskable interrupts on the SMR32F031K6.
+It is important to note that the reference manual lists all 32 in the chapter on interrupts but that is for the other devices in the STM32F0xx family.
+This does not include the first 16 exceptions that are set aside for the ARM architecture.

-The STM32F100RB is a Medium-density value line device so only has 41; no DMA2 and only about half (7) of the timers available on the larger devices.
-The available interrupts can be figured out by looking at the appropriate data sheet, in this case for the low and medium-density value line device (e.g., STM21F100RB), block diagram and see what is implemented.
-One could also jus get the startup file for the device and copy that.
+The available interrupts can be figured out by looking at the appropriate data sheet block diagram and see what is implemented.
+One could also just get the startup file for the device and copy that.

+The **STM32CubeF0 CMSIS Device MCU Component** files, of which **startup_stm32f031x6.s** is one, are available on GitHub [^2].

 The important takeaways from this lecture are: